 I went back to center field and my gratitude for the game was even more intense, so I even played on another crazy level like with recklessness because my gratitude for the game changed.
 I was like I can’t take anything at all for granted, just to see my BP jersey hanging in the locker, you know I wasn’t supposed to be coming back, man.
 I wasn’t supposed to come back and do this anymore, but internally I felt like I had to come back because I couldn’t let that be the last time I go out.

 I’m so thankful for that and it took a while, but I finished 19th in the MVP ballot, we made it to the playoffs in San Diego, I won another Gold Glove back in center.
 I got instant relief of saying that it’s okay, you know, everything’s all right.

 MMO: Was it peace of mind knowing you could go back out there and compete?

-Mike: I was good anyway but the fact that my oldest sister passed that October, I got hurt in August and was going through that psychologically, and then my oldest sister who had two young girls, she passed away.
-She died from pulmonary embolism, and psychologically I was screwed up for a while.
+Mike: I was good anyway but the fact that my oldest sister passed that October, I got hurt in August and was going through that psychologically.
+Then my oldest sister who had two young girls, she passed away.
+She died from pulmonary embolism and psychologically I was screwed up for a while.
 It took me a while to come back that year.
 It took me that whole almost a year and a half to heal.
 I played, but it took me a year and a half to heal.